 Following the best practices of nonprofit leaders and foundations nationwide, we have decided to temporarily transition our operations to remote work and meetings, effective March 17.
 Please note: We do not anticipate that our capacity will be impacted in any way.

 The goal is to make sure we all are safe and stay healthy.

-For the most up to date information on the Corona Virus we refer you to the CDC website at https://www.cdc.gov/
+For the most up to date information on COVID-19, visit the CDC website at https://www.cdc.gov/